 We need to cover the basics first, so let’s take a look at how these plans work.
-First up, you choose a mobile operator, then you choose the kind of phone you want, then you choose the kind of pay monthly plan that you want (so many decisions!) and finally, you sign a contract.
+First up, you choose a mobile operator; then you decide the kind of phone you want, then you choose the kind of pay monthly plan that you want (so many decisions!) and finally, you sign a contract.
 You’ll be paying a set monthly price, so you’ll get a bill each month.
-Included in that monthly price will be a limit for the amount of calling minutes, text messages and mobile data that you can use.
+Included in that monthly price will be a limit to the amount of calling minutes, text messages and mobile data that you can use.
 And that’s pretty much it.
 Easy, right?
-But hold up there, you need to know the whole story…
+But hold up there, you need to know the whole story.

 There are lots of benefits to signing up for a mobile contract.
 It’s pretty convenient, for a start.
 You don’t need to worry about running out of credit like you would with pay as you go, and you even get yourself a shiny new mobile phone, which is awesome.
 On top of that, there’s a fair chance that you’ll get that phone cheaper than if you just bought it yourself.
 That’s not always the case, but generally, operators subsidise that price of the phone that they give you.

 For some people, contract phone plans are going to be cheaper.
-Because you’re buying minutes, texts and data in bulk you’re paying lower prices.
-You’ll find that a 100 minute calling plan is a lot cheaper than paying individually for each calling minute on pay as you go, for example.
-As well as all of this, you’ll probably be offered some sweet freebies (free services when you sign a contract are pretty common), you’ll have plenty of choice of different handsets and calling plans, and you’ll be able to upgrade your phone every couple of years if you sign up for a contract extension.
-Not everything is perfect though…
+Because you’re buying minutes, texts and data in bulk, you’re paying lower prices.
+You’ll find that a 100-minute calling plan is a lot cheaper than paying individually for each calling minute on pay as you go, for example.
+As well as all of this, you’ll probably be offered some sweet freebies.
+Free services when you sign a contract are pretty standard, you’ll have plenty of choice of different handsets and calling plans, and you’ll be able to upgrade your phone every couple of years if you sign up for a contract extension.
+Not everything is perfect, though…